 Bankruptcy Definition: What Exactly Is It?

 Among the different types of bankruptcies, Chapter 7 and Chapter 13 proceedings are the most common for individuals and businesses.
-Chapter 7 bankruptcies normally fall in the liquidation category.
-This means that if you own property, it could be taken and sold in the process of liquidation in order to pay back your debts.
+Chapter 7 bankruptcies normally fall in the liquidation category, meaning your property could be sold in order to pay back your debts.
 Conversely, Chapter 13 bankruptcies generally fall under the reorganization category, meaning that you will probably be able to keep your property, but you must submit and stick to a plan that will allow you to repay some or all of your debts within three to give years.

 Both individuals and businesses are allowed to file for Chapter 7 bankruptcy.
-If an individual files such a bankruptcy, the bankruptcy definition is a consumer Chapter 7 bankruptcy.
-If it is filed by a business, the bankruptcy definition is a business Chapter 7 bankruptcy.
-These proceedings will typically last between three and six months.
+These proceedings typically last between three and six months.

-Liquidation of property -- In a Chapter 7 bankruptcy proceeding, some of your property may be seized and sold to pay off some or all of your debts.
+Liquidation of property - In a Chapter 7 bankruptcy proceeding, some of your property may be seized and sold to pay off some or all of your debts.
 However, as a benefit of this type of bankruptcy proceeding, any unsecured debts (debts that are not guaranteed by collateral) will be wiped out.
-In addition, there are certain types of property that cannot be sold in order to pay off your debts.
-This property is defined by federal law and include things like the furniture in your home, you car and your clothes.
-Many of the people that file for Chapter 7 bankruptcy are surprised to learn just how much property they get to keep.
+In addition, there are certain types of property that cannot be sold in order to pay off your debts, such as the furniture in your home, you car and your clothes.

-Debts that will not be wiped out by Chapter 7 bankruptcy -- There are certain types of debts that cannot be taken care of through a Chapter 7 bankruptcy proceeding.
-For example, while credit card debt, unsecured loans, and other debts can be forgiven in Chapter 7, things like child support, taxes that are due, and alimony payments cannot be wiped out.
+Debts that will not be wiped out by Chapter 7 bankruptcy - While credit card debt, unsecured loans, and other debts can be forgiven in Chapter 7, things like child support, taxes that are due, and alimony payments cannot be wiped out.
 For more debts that will remain after a Chapter 7 bankruptcy proceeding, see Debts that Remain After a Chapter 7 Discharge.

 Also known as the "wage earner" bankruptcy proceeding, only people with a reliable source of income are allowed to file for Chapter 13 bankruptcy.

-Paying off your debt -- When you go to file your Chapter 13 bankruptcy in federal court, you must be willing to work with the court to come up with a repayment plan, and, even more so, stick with the plan over the next three to five years.
-The amount that you will need to pay is based upon your income, how much debt you owe, and how much the creditors of your unsecured loans would have received if you had filed under Chapter 7 instead of Chapter 13.
+Paying off your debt - In Chapter 13 bankruptcy in federal court, you must work with the court to come up with a repayment plan, and stick with the plan over the next three to five years.
+The amount you will need to pay is based upon your income, how much debt you owe, and how much the creditors of your unsecured loans would have received if you had filed under Chapter 7 instead of Chapter 13.